thoughtbot/superglue/docs/recipes/server-side-rendering.md

 # Server-Side Rendering

-Breezy does not include server-side rendering out of the box, but you can easily add it with [humid](https://github.com/thoughtbot/humid).
+Superglue does not include server-side rendering out of the box, but you can easily add it with [humid](https://github.com/thoughtbot/humid).

 Follow the [instructions](https://github.com/thoughtbot/humid.md#installation).